angiepereir/angiepereir/README.md

 - 🧠 Full Stack Developer | JavaScript, React, Node.js, Express, MongoDB
 - 🎓 Lifelong learner, always curious about new tech
-- 💻 Passionate about building intuitive UIs and robust backends
 - 🎨 I care about design, accessibility, and the end-user experience

 ---